harshit98/Personalized-Search/README.md

 - Syncing database with the Elasticsearch.
 Two ways:
     - Using JDBC driver with Logstash to sync my PostgresDB with my Elasticsearch server.

-    - Data indexing process according to the pre-defined mappings in the Elasticsearch and structuring nested data.
+    - Bulk indexing based on pre-defined mappings in the Elasticsearch and structuring nested data.

 - Analyzing Elasticsearch data using Kibana to understand how our search will be returning results to the client on a search query.